Information > History

 With four wins, three of those consecutives.
 Isaac is the athlete who gathers the highest number of San Silvestre Vallecana wins.

-With the arrival of Nike, San Silvestre enters in a new dimension, becoming the social and sporting phenomenon that is today.
+With the arrival of new sponsors, San Silvestre enters in a new dimension, becoming the social and sporting phenomenon that is today.

 The San Silvestre sets the style.
 In 2002, the t-shirt/number appeared.
 Since then, it is a classic in the popular runs.